 - Focus oil control on the areas that move first instead of powdering the entire face heavily.

-- Sweat-proof makeup usually works better when the base starts thinner, not thicker.
+- Sweat-proof makeup is more stable when the base starts thinner, not thicker.

 Summer makeup breaks down less because of one bad product and more because the surface keeps moving.
 When skincare, glow, and fixing steps all stay heavy at once, the layers can separate once heat, oil, and sweat build up.
 That is why real wear usually improves when the surface feels lighter and easier to manage from the beginning.